psaikido/hugle.uk/content/prose/thesium/110-industry.md

 All attempts to protect the natural world or have genuine justice were denounced as mystical nonsense.
 The Chief Exec proclaimed from his throne "Truth is all.
 Truth is financial."

+Putting together a full report on how their current rate of growth would overshoot Thesium's carrying capacity had, apparently, been a mistake.
+Even with all the accuracy that Root could add, the report had simply been dismissed.
+The Chief Exec just muttered "bad for business!" and with a sweep of the hand, the professor had been virtually thrown out.
+A few days later they came for him in the middle of the night.

 From a dark corridor he heard shuffling.
 He turned and saw, stooping and hobbling on a staff, a figure approach from the gloom.
 Aghast, the two prisoners